Open Water Checkout Dives

-If you would like to arrange transportation through the shop, that is available for an additional cost.
 Plan a 2 hour drive from Manhattan.
 Space is extremely limited.

 Open Water Checkout Dives are available at a 20% discount when you book an international trip with us.
 Please check in with the shop if Open Water training is available on the trip of your interest.